approov/web-quickstart-fingerprintjs-javascript/README.md

 As we can see the necessary Javascript code to implement Approov in a web app app is simple and short.

-Let's start to implement Approov in the Shapes unprotected app...
+Let's start to implement FingerprintJS with Approov in the Shapes unprotected app...

 Modify the file `shapes-app/unprotected/assets/js/app.js` to add this code at the top: